 Self-discipline - first learn to lead yourself

 No one can achieve and maintain success without it.
 No matter how talented a leader is, his talents will never be realized to the fullest without self-discipline.
 It gives the leader the opportunity to reach the highest level and is the key to lasting leadership.

 A good leader must follow and develop his priorities, turn a disciplined lifestyle into his task, reject excuses, set aside rewards until the job is done, and focus on the result.

 The ability to serve - to progress, put others first.

 The ability to serve is not related to position or skills.
 It is a matter of attitude.
 Surely you have met people who have a bad attitude towards service - the rude employee in the government agency, the waiter who should not be bothered to take your order, the salesman in the store who talks to a friend on the phone instead of discussing you.

 Just as you can feel when an employee does not want to help people, you can no less easily sense if a leader is not ready in his heart to do so.

 And the truth is that the best leaders want to serve others, not themselves.
-He puts others before his own program, has the confidence that he must serve, dedicates himself to the service of others, is not interested in rank and position, serves with love.
+He puts others before his own program, has the confidence that he must serve, dedicates himself to the service of others, is not interested in rank and position, and serves with love.

 The ability to learn - to keep leading, keep learning